 Introduction to theories, skills, values, and techniques for social work assessment, intervention, and practice evaluation with groups and families with particular attention to human diversity and multicultural responsiveness.
+Only available to students admitted to the BSW program.

-Prerequisite: SWRK 4318 Social Work Practice I.
+Prerequisite: SWRK 4318 Social Work Practice I with a "C" or better.